Stocks end higher after Fed steps up stimulus withdrawal - ExBulletin

 Companies have been grappling with supply chain issues and higher costs for months.
 This has been a major concern for investors as large corporations pass these costs on to consumers, who have so far absorbed higher prices on everything from groceries to clothing and other consumer goods.

-On Tuesday, the Ministry of Labor reported that wholesale prices jumped 9.6% in November a year earlier.
+On Tuesday, the Labor Department said wholesale prices jumped 9.6% in November from a year earlier.
 The department’s producer price index measures inflation before it reaches consumers.
-This followed a report on Friday showing that consumer prices jumped 6.8% for the 12 months ending in November, the largest increase in 39 years.
+This follows a report released Friday showing consumer prices jumped 6.8% for the 12 months ending in November, the biggest increase in 39 years.

 By stepping up its reduction in bond purchases and signaling three rate hikes next year, the central bank is signaling that it is taking inflation seriously and, so far, the market believes the Fed will struggle with it. success against inflation, said Chris Zaccarelli, chief investment officer. for the Alliance of Independent Consultants.